mariocandela/beelzebub/README.md

 Beelzebub offers a wide range of features to enhance your honeypot environment:

+- Support for Ollama
-- OpenAI Generative Pre-trained Transformer act as Linux virtualization
+- Support for OpenAI
 - SSH Honeypot
 - HTTP Honeypot
 - TCP Honeypot